-The Company does not account for any fixed-rate financial assets or financial liabilities at fair value through profit and loss.
+The Company does not account for any fixed-rate financial assets or financial liabilities at fair value through profit or loss.
 Therefore, a change in interest rates at the reporting date would not affect profit or loss.
+Also refer note 23A for fair value disclosure.